Offirmo-graveyard/2018-oh-my-rpg/README.md

 # Oh My RPG ⚔ 👑

+**If you're looking for:**
+- **the npm rpg** → go here: [README.md](packages/the-npm-rpg/README.md)

 ## Intro

 My RPG framework, comprised of:
 * composable building blocks
 * final RPG implementations (using the blocks)

-Code is issomorphic, targeting node & browser.
+Code is isomorphic, targeting node & browser.
 This is achieved by being text based with progressive augmentations:
-# pure text
+1. pure text
-# text with emojis
+1. text with emojis
-# text with styles: ASCII or CSS
+1. text with styles: ASCII or CSS
-# pictures (displayable in browser or iterm2)
+1. pictures (displayable in browser or iterm2)
-# ...
+1. ...

 Under the hood, it's a [lerna](https://lernajs.io/) collection of packages.
 Those modules are either in TypeScript or JavaScript, whatever makes the most sense in each case.